calmm-js/documentation/redux-vs-calmm.md

 [lenses](https://github.com/calmm-js/documentation/blob/master/introduction-to-calmm.md#lenses)
 and lenses can be composed.
 Out of the box, Redux provides only [a single reducer combinator](http://redux.js.org/docs/api/combineReducers.html).
-Calm^2 takes the idea of composability and decomposability seriously and provides a
+Calmm takes the idea of composability and decomposability seriously and provides a
 [library of composable lenses](https://github.com/calmm-js/partial.lenses) to effectively decompose state to components making the components themselves